rnajena/magnipore/README.rst

 Using a single sequencing run with demultiplexed FASTQs
 -------------------------------------------------------

--  basecalls_first_sample/basecalls_sec_sample contains the FASTQs in
+- basecalls_first_sample/basecalls_sec_sample containing the demultiplexed FASTQs
-   format: *sample_label.fastq* and the sequencing summary!
--  FASTQs must be demultiplexed, meaning
     - *label_first_sample.fastq* contains only those reads of the first condition
     - *label_sec_sample.fastq* contains only those reads of the second condition
+- be sure that the *sequencing_summary.txt* is next to your FASTQ files, otherwise provide them using
+    - -s1, --sequencing_summary_first_sample
+    - -s2, --sequencing_summary_sec_sample

 .. code:: bash